 Note: Only cash donations are eligible.
 Stock gifts are not eligible

-Thanks to everyone who used this program to support Wellspring's work!
+We used all of our 2020 credits thanks to everyone who used this program to support Wellspring's work!

 For more information and credit availability,